WebAssembly/component-model/design/mvp/Explainer.md

 (result <valtype>? (error <valtype>)?) ↦ (variant (case "ok" <valtype>?) (case "error" <valtype>?))
                                 string ↦ (list char)
 ```

+Specialized value types have the same set of semantic values as their
+corresponding despecialized types, but have distinct type constructors
+(which are not type-equal to the unspecialized type constructors) and
+thus have distinct binary encodings.
+This allows specialized value types to
+convey a more specific intent.
+For example, `result` isn't just a variant,
+it's a variant that *means* success or failure, so source-code bindings
+can expose it via idiomatic source-language error reporting.
+Additionally,
+this can sometimes allow values to be represented differently.
+For example,
+`string` in the Canonical ABI uses various Unicode encodings while
+`list<char>` uses a sequence of 4-byte `char` code points.
+Similarly,
+`flags` in the Canonical ABI uses a bit-vector while an equivalent record
+of boolean fields uses a sequence of boolean-valued bytes.

 Note that, at least initially, variants are required to have a non-empty list of
 cases.
 This could be relaxed in the future to allow an empty list of cases, with
 the empty `(variant)` effectively serving as a [empty type] and indicating